DharshanNR/sap_data_generator/README.md

 ---
 ## 🏗️ SAP Data Generator – Architecture Overview

+This framework is a class-based Python architecture designed to generate SAP data, validate its quality, and expose business-readable KPIs via a dashboard layer.

 The system follows a layered, modular architecture designed for:

 - Scalability (large data volumes)